Last Updated on

 Do You Need To Be A Psychologist as a Therapist?

-The difference between a psychologist and a therapist (and the difference between those two and a counselor) is an important one to define, as some people think the two careers are identical.
-This is understandable, since we often think of both therapists and psychologists as professionals who help people with their problems.
+The difference between psychologists, therapists, and counselors is an important one to define, as some people think careers are identical.
+There can be overlaps, and we generally think of them all as professionals who help people with their problems.

 As for counselors, there is a wide range of educational requirements and ethical standards for counselors.
-Some might be licensed and just as qualified as a psychologist or therapist, while others might be unlicensed or less educated.
-This does not necessarily mean that counselors are worse than therapists or psychologists, however, as it all comes down to the individual case.
+Some might be licensed and just as qualified as a therapist, while others might be unlicensed or less educated.
+In order to call oneself a therapist, one must possess either a master’s or a doctoral degree.
+Some counseling titles require a masters degree, while some do not.

 For more information on these distinctions click here.

-For more information on psychologists, visit this website.
+For more information on how to become a psychologist, visit this website.

 Counseling Degree Requirements

 Degree requirements for prospective counselors depend on what type of counseling one wants to do.
-To be a school or career counselor, one usually needs a master’s degree in school counseling or a related field, or a master’s degree in counseling with a focus on career counseling or a related field, respectively (Bureau of Labor Statistics, 2015).
+To be a school or career counselor, one usually needs a master’s degree in counseling or a related field, with a specialization in career or school counseling (Bureau of Labor Statistics, 2015).
 Many regions also prefer school counselors to have teaching experience before getting licensed.

 To become a substance abuse or behavioral disorder counselor, one usually only needs a bachelor’s degree (Bureau of Labor Statistics, 2015).
 A master’s degree, however, can help a prospective counselor find work more easily.
 A mental health counselor should have a master’s degree in clinical mental health counseling or a related field (Bureau of Labor Statistics, 2015).